Nonlocal Condensate Model for QCD Sum Rules

 for $Q^2>1$ GeV$^2$.
 It is seen that $s_0$ drops rapidly in the region of low $Q^2<1$ GeV$^2$, where QSR are supposed to be inapplicable. $s_0$ in Fig.~\ref{s0choice}(c), increasing from 0.65 GeV$^2$ to 1.05 GeV$^2$ for 1 GeV$^2<Q^2<$ 10 GeV$^2$, shows a bit stronger $Q^2$ dependence compared to that in \cite{BPS:09}.
 Nevertheless, its range obeys the postulation \cite{BPS:09} that it should not be lower than the middle point 0.6 GeV$^2$ of the interval between the meson masses $m_\pi^2 = 0$ and $m^2_{A_1}= 1.6$ GeV$^2$.
 Besides, we have confirmed that the pion decay constant squared takes the value $f_\pi^2\simeq0.0171$ GeV$^2$ for $s_0\approx 0.7$ GeV$^2$ in our formalism with the nonlocal quark condensates.

-Our results of the pion form factor $F_\pi(Q^2)$ are displayed in Fig.~\ref{expdatafit}(a) for three values of $\lambda_q=0.765$, 0.745, and 0.725 GeV, corresponding to the curves from top to bottom, respectively.
+Our results of the pion form factor $F_\pi(Q^2)$ are displayed in Fig.~\ref{expdatafit}(a) for three values of $\lambda_q=0.8$, 0.75, and 0.7 GeV with $c=0.3$, corresponding to the curves from top to bottom, respectively.
 Their difference indicates the theoretical uncertainty of our analysis.
 It is obvious that all three curves are well consistent with the experimental data for $Q^2>1$ GeV$^2$, the region where QSR are applicable.
-We investigate the perturbative and condensate contributions to the pion form factor $F_\pi(Q^2=1.99\;\mathrm{GeV}^2)$ at different Borel mass $M$, as shown in Fig.~\ref{expdatafit}(b).
+Inputting a smaller value of $\lambda_q\simeq0.63$ GeV \cite{BPS:09,BI82} into our formalism directly, a curve lower than the data is obtained as shown in Fig.~\ref{expdatafit}(a).
+However, if increasing the parameter $c$ accordingly up to $c=0.39$ for this different $\lambda_q$, the result will become consistent with the data.
+We investigate the perturbative and condensate contributions to the pion form factor $F_\pi(Q^2=1.99\;\mathrm{GeV}^2)$ at different Borel mass $M$, as exhibited in Fig.~\ref{expdatafit}(b).
 It is observed that the former increases with $M$, and the latter decreases with $M$ for $M>1$ GeV.
 The gluon condensate contribution becomes negligible for $M>1$ GeV, justifying the sole modification from the nonlocal quark condensates.
 Although the magnitudes of different contributions vary with $M$, their sum is almost constant for $M>1.5$ GeV.
 The quark condensates contribute 23\% of the pion form factor $F_\pi(Q^2=1.99\;\mathrm{GeV}^2)$ at $M=1.5$ GeV, which is slightly higher than the percentage 17\% in the localization approximation \cite{IS:82}.